zenml-io/zenml/docs/book/user-guide/llmops-guide/reranking/evaluating-reranking-performance.md

 Our documentation explains how to set up your outputs so that they appear as visualizations in the ZenML dashboard.
 You can find more information [here](../../advanced-guide/data-management/visualize-artifacts.md).
-There are lots of options, but I've chosen to plot our failure rates as a bar chart and export them as a `PIL.Image` object.
-I've also plotted the other evaluation scores so we can get a quick global overview of our performance.
+There are lots of options, but we've chosen to plot our failure rates as a bar chart and export them as a `PIL.Image` object.
+We also plotted the other evaluation scores so as to get a quick global overview of our performance.

 ```python
 # passing the results from all our previous evaluation steps